igoh-illinois/QC_pipeline/README.md

 ## Description:
 Runs the Whitaker lab WGS pipeline through initial QC and alignment steps.
 Establishes a directory hiearchy for output and downstream pipelines.

-This pipeline can trim/QC raw FASTQ reads, assemble reads with either Unicycler or SPAdes, and run Ariba MLST and VFDB.
+This pipeline can trim/QC raw FASTQ reads with Trimmomatic and FASTQScreen, assemble reads with either Unicycler or SPAdes, and run Ariba MLST and VFDB.

+List of tools:
+- FastQC
+- MultiQC
+- Trimmomatic
+- Picard
+- FastqScreen
+- Sambamba
+- Centrifuge
+- Qualimap
+- BWA-mem
+- BAMtools
+- Unicycler
+- Ariba
+- SPAdes

 ```
 Main Options-Switches: